port949/doorways/site/content/post/bamboo-vs-hardwood.md

 Be especially careful when buying bamboo, as there is no definite grading system for this type of material.
 A reputable dealer should therefore be consulted before spending any money.
 Both hardwood and bamboo floors are fairly big installation jobs that will cost more than synthetic flooring.

+## Conclusion

 Since hardwood and bamboo are so similar, it is best to obtain the advice of an expert when deciding which one will be most suitable for your home.
 While bamboo is slightly more water resistant than hardwood, hardwood is often considered as the more durable of the two.

 Both floor varieties are extremely attractive and add considerable value to a home, apartment or office, and are well worth the effort of installation if they can be afforded.